A Persian-inspired tactical fantasy RPG

 The Pharhad Road mixes readable dice with clean digital tactics: line-of-sight activation, movement ranges, action economy, ranged attacks, healing, div conversion, autosave restarts, and recovery decisions between fights.

-Pahlavan, Rahnavard, Atash Dastur, and Pari each bring a different answer to the road.
+Pahlavan, Rahnavard, Atash Dastur, and Pari each bring a clear tactical answer to the road.

 Wake divs carefully